hydrogen-music/hydrogen/data/doc/README.DOCUMENTATION.txt

     make - GNU's make utility.

-As it happens, these tools are all very easy to install on Linux, being a part of the core toolchains for KDE, Gnome, Debian, etc.
-However, these tools are not as easy to set up on non-Linux platforms.
+With the exception of xml2pot and po2xml, these tools are all very easy to install on Linux, being a part of the core toolchains for KDE, Gnome, Debian, etc.  However, these tools are not as easy to set up on non-Linux platforms.
 Furthermore, it is undesireable to add these to the list of build dependencies for Hydrogen.

+The po2xml and xml2pot tools are part of the 'poxml' package.
+This is a part of the KDE SDK.
+However, the KDE3 version of poxml does not work with our docbook sources.
+The reason is a faulty implementation of poxml.
+The KDE4 version of poxml corrects these issues, and is the only version known to work.

 Therefore, these files will be processed before making a release of Hydrogen, and the generated HTML output will become a part of the distribution.

 [1] xml2po and po2xml are part of poxml, which is in the KDE SDK.
     http://www.kde.org/.
-The Makefile is set up for the KDE3 version.
+You must use the KDE4 version.
 [2] xmlto is a convenient front-end to an XSLT processor.
     http://cyberelk.net/tim/software/xmlto/
-[3] xmllint is part of libxml http://xmlsoft.org/
+[3] xmllint is part of libxml2 http://xmlsoft.org/

 3. Translators
 --------------